 The Courts and the Parties

-Stephen’s federal motion for the return of his property is pending in the United States District Court for the District of Nevada, case number 3:21-cv-393.
-The movant is Stephen Lara, and the defendants are the United States and the DEA, its administrator and the agent listed on the seizure receipt.
+Stephen’s federal motion for the return of his property was in the United States District Court for the District of Nevada, case number 3:21-cv-393.
+The movant was Stephen Lara, and the defendants were the United States and the DEA, its administrator and the agent listed on the seizure receipt.
+The case was closed after the DEA finally returned Stephen’s money.

 Stephen’s Nevada lawsuit is in the Second Judicial District Court of Nevada, Washoe County, case number CV21-1595.
 The plaintiff is Stephen Lara, and the defendants are the State of Nevada, the Department of Public Safety, the colonel of the Highway Patrol and the Highway Patrol sergeant who ordered the seizure.